keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 He failed to deliver on the promises he made.

 <!-- intro to the meat -->
-But was does this fear actually comprise?
+But what does this fear actually comprise?
 I think, in part, it is a pragmatic fear of disservicing people you love.
 As you can tell from the term of endearment "biological father", he and I aren't on exactly _liking_ terms either.
 I have been through the fun cycle of trying to love someone despite them being chronically unlikable.